 There are a couple of issues with financing a foreclosed property.
 First, any adverse conditions will negatively affect its appraisal value, which mortgage loans are limited to.

-Second, a lender's underwriters will require certain repairs be made before the releasing the funds.
+Second, a lender's underwriters will require certain repairs to be made before releasing the funds.
 However, foreclosures are almost always sold as-is.